Decidability of Interpretability: Preliminaries

 \begin{definition} Let $\bA,\bB$ be structures with domains $\Omega,\Omega'$.
 A bijection $\theta\colon \Omega\to\Omega'$ is a \emph{(fo/ep/pp)-bi-definition} of $\bA$ and $\bB$ if $\theta$ and $\theta^{-1}$ map (fo/ep/pp)-definable sets onto (fo/ep/pp)-definable sets. \end{definition}

-\begin{lemma} Two $\omega$-categorical structures $\bA,\bB$ are (fo/ep/pp)-bi-definable if and only if their automorphism groups / endomorphism monoids / function have isomorphic actions. \end{lemma} \begin{proof} We show this for ep-bi-definability and endomorphism monoids.
+\begin{lemma} Two $\omega$-categorical structures $\bA,\bB$ are (fo/ep/pp)-bi-definable if and only if their automorphism groups / endomorphism monoids / polymorphism clones have isomorphic actions. \end{lemma} \begin{proof} We show this for ep-bi-definability and endomorphism monoids.
 Let $\Omega,\Omega'$ be the domains of $\bA,\bB$.

 Since $\bA,\bB$ are $\omega$-categorical, ep-definable relations of $\bA,\bB$ are precisely the relations that are invariant under the actions of their respective endomorphism monoids.
 Thus, an isomorphism $\theta$ of the actions $\End(\bA)\curvearrowright \Omega$ and $\End(\bB) \curvearrowright \Omega'$ is an ep-bi-definition of $\bA$ and $\bB$.